 To view your metrics, click the 3 bars on the top left-hand side of the app.
 This will show you the side dashboard.
 Select “Metrics” from the panel.
 And you’ll see a list of all current metrics linked to your account.
 Then scroll through and tap the metric you would like to view.
 A line graph will display, Swipe to navigate through your history of logged metrics.

 Healthie integrates with Fitbit to collect client data.
-Here is a guide to setup and answers to frequently asked question about the sync between Healthie & Fitbit.
+Here is a guide to setup and answers to the frequently asked questions about the sync between Healthie & Fitbit.

 For Healthie Members: here’s our list of resources to support your wellness practice on the Healthie platform